esthor/react-native-swipeable-list/README.md

 ## Example

 Check out the example in the `/examples` folder.
 Clone this repo, then `cd examples && yarn install && yarn start` and then either  `react-native run-ios` or `react-native run-android` to get the app up and running locally.
 Play with the code and see what you can do.

+## History & Shoutouts

+Started from the `SwipeableFlatList` component that was removed from react-native's experimental libraries.
+(See: https://github.com/facebook/react-native/commit/9ca7989f60cc8137705effeaad0f128fa73ed2e4)